What is Electricity?

 The valence-shell electrons (inhabiting the outermost electron shell) flow freely in atoms of electrically-conductive material, such as copper and iron.
 This is also the same property which allows such materials to conduct heat well, as the electrons are provided a greater area to “bounce” around in.
 The electrons can conduct and reject heat (a certain amount of randomized kinetic energy), but electric current cannot be produced without the use of a magnet.

 When a magnetic field is moved across a wire, the valence electrons in the wire are “budged”.
 This is known as Faraday’s law of induction.
 The movement of these electrons in the same direction in unison induces a surrounding electromagnetic field, which can in-turn “budge” other conductors.
 This feat allows us to engineer ways to control the flow of electricity, and use it to move bodies.
 A field of study was developed to discover more useful ways to utilize electricity, called Electrical Engineering.
-There are a number of terms in Electrical Engineering which are necessary for an EOT to understand.
+There are a number of terms in Electrical Engineering which are necessary to understand before fully comprehending electrical systems.
 Below we will review these terms, their definitions, and how they apply to our job.

 Voltage ( V )